tm-craggs/city-notes/Year 1/Algorithms/1 - Introduction to Algorithms.md

 # Types of common problem

-- Searching - Find an element in a collection or find a subsequence with certain properties (find a path through a maze)
+- Searching - Find an element in a collection or find a sub-sequence with certain properties (find a path through a maze)
 - Sorting - Take a collection of things and arrange elements in order.
 This is very common and is often a component of bigger tasks, such as finding duplicates in a collection.
+	- Selection Sort
+	- Insertion Sort
+	- Bubble Sort
+	- Merge Sort
-- Text processing - Find occurences of a substring, formatting of text.
+- Text processing - Find occurrences of a substring, formatting of text.
-- Numerical Operations - Arthimetic on large numbers (factorizatio)
+- Numerical Operations - Arithmetic on large numbers (factorisation, matrix operations)
-- Computational Geometry
+- Computational Geometry - Collision detection, mesh generation (in graphics)
-- Combinatorial problems
+- Combinatoric problems - Given